Siomermin/Siomermin/README.md

 - 🔭 I’m currently focusing on **developing full stack applications.**

-- 🌱 I’m currently learning **Angular using TypeScript along with PHP and NodeJs on the backend.**
+- 🌱 I’m currently learning **Angular using TypeScript along with PHP and NodeJs on the back end.**

 - 📫 How to reach me **fermingonzalez011@gmail.com**